awsdocs/amazon-elasticache-docs/doc_source/redis/BestPractices.BGSAVE.md

-# Ensuring That You Have Enough Memory to Create a Redis Snapshot<a name="BestPractices.BGSAVE"></a>
+# Ensuring that you have enough memory to create a Redis snapshot<a name="BestPractices.BGSAVE"></a>

 **Redis snapshots and synchronizations in version 2\.8\.22 and later**
 Redis 2\.8\.22 introduces a forkless save process that allows you to allocate more of your memory to your application's use without incurring increased swap usage during synchronizations and saves\.
-For more information, see [How Synchronization and Backup are Implemented](Replication.Redis.Versions.md)\.
+For more information, see [How synchronization and backup are implemented](Replication.Redis.Versions.md)\.

 **Redis snapshots and synchronizations before version 2\.8\.22**